 Controlling Heat and Humidity in Flowering Stage

-During the flowering stage your cannabis plants are at the highest point of the worst smell.
+During the flowering stage, your cannabis plants are at the highest point of the worst smell.
 This is because ripening buds produce terpenes and oils.
-An increase of heat and humidity in your grow room will emphasize these smells even more so you should keep your humidity level at a lower level to avoid rot, fungus, and mold in your plants and this can also help reduce smell.
-Making good use of air circulation by using fans will prevent hot, humid spots in the grow room and this will lower smells over all.
+An increase in heat and humidity in your grow room will emphasize these smells even more so you should keep your humidity level at a lower level to avoid rot, fungus, and mold in your plants and this can also help reduce smell.
+Making good use of air circulation by using fans will prevent hot, humid spots in the grow room and this will lower smells overall.

 To Sum up